rishashetty05/bankManagementSystemATMSimulator/README.md

 # bankManagementSystemATMSimulator
-BankManagementSystemATMSImulator uing AWT &amp; Swing on NETBEANS
+BankManagementSystemATMSImulator using AWT &amp; Swing on NETBEANS